jutivia/NFTrials-Diamond/README.md

+# NFTrials
+## A decentralized application built on the polygon blockchain using the Diamond-3-Hardhat Implementation Standard (ERC2535) and Typechain support

-# Diamond-3-Hardhat Implementation + Typechain Support
+### Diamond-3-Hardhat Implementation + Typechain Support

 This is a simple example implementation for [EIP-2535 Diamond Standard](https://github.com/ethereum/EIPs/issues/2535).
 To learn about other implementations go here: https://github.com/mudgen/diamond